tommymarshall/layouts-with-views/README.md

 Since the rendering engine is PHP, you can utilize any control structures and operators you like.

-## Setup
+## Setup (`config/config.php`)

-Crack open `config/config.php` and review the settings.
-By default, LwV expects to be in the root of whatever URL it is being accessed from.
-If LwV is in a sub-directory (domain.com/layout), set the `base_dir` configuration to `layout`
+By default LwV expects to be installed in the root of whatever URL it is being accessed from.
+If the install directory is in the root (ie. www.domain.com/layout), set the `base_dir` configuration to 'layout/'.

 ## Getting Started